tpolecat/lucuma-core-crashes/README.md

 # lucuma-core-crashes

-These are crashes generated on clean builds of lucuma-core, with
+These are crashes generated on clean builds of lucuma-core, which is cursed, with

 ```
 openjdk version "11.0.11" 2021-04-20